Above is a link to my record in the World Bridge Federation file, by which you can link

 With Sven-Olov Flodqvist (wearing red tie) in our team, we hoped for a medal in the European Championships

 of 2001 at Tenerife, Spain.
-Sweden was also in the lead position during the first week, but was then to
+Sweden was also in the lead position during the first week, but was then to suffer

-before the finishing days.
+Open Championships.)
 Sweden was to be surpassed by Poland and two French teams.
-Afterwards we
+Afterwards we enjoyed

-chairman of the arranging organization, commenting on the artistic shows.
+arranging organization, commenting on the artistic shows.